clue/framework-x/docs/async/fibers.md

 ## Requirements

-> ⚠️ **Feature preview**
->
-> This is a feature preview, i.e. it might not have made it into the current beta.
-> Give feedback to help us prioritize.
-> We also welcome [contributors](../getting-started/community.md) to help out!

 At the moment, fibers are available as a development version by installing [react/async](https://github.com/reactphp/async) from a development branch like this: